yxkelan/flower-dashboard/ReadMe.md

-# Flower Dashbord
+# Flower Dashboard
-This dashborad is an example of visualize data.
+This dashboard is an example of visualizing data.

 ### Tech
 * JQuery